-I work on the history of Modern Europe with an emphasis on the Holocaust and Jewish history in a transnational dimension.
+I work on the history of modern Europe, specifically modern Germany and Eastern Europe, with an emphasis on the Holocaust and Jewish history in a transnational dimension.

-I am currently working on a book project looking at the role of Eastern European and German immigrants in the nation building process in 'Eretz Israel' (late 19th - mid 20th century) with a focus on clothing and fashion as representations and practices of belonging and identification.
-As part of this I held a Marie-Curie fellowship at the Hebrew University of Jerusalem (2019-21) that developed a new methodological approach to integrate approaches from visual culture and fashion history into research on nation building.
+I am currently working on a book project looking at the role of German and Eastern European immigrants in the nation building process in 'Eretz Israel' (late 19th - mid 20th century) with a focus on clothing and fashion as representations and practices of belonging and identification.
+As part of this, I held a Marie-Curie fellowship at the Hebrew University of Jerusalem (2019-21) that developed a new methodological approach to integrate approaches from visual culture and fashion history into research on nation building.

 Journal articles and chapters

-- Bethke, Breward, Keigel, and Novikov (2019) Fashion Studies, Five Questions: An Interview with Christopher Breward.
-International Journal of Fashion Studies 6, 2: 193-199.
+- Bethke, Breward, Keigel, and Novikov (2019), Fashion Studies, Five Questions: An Interview with Christopher Breward, In International Journal of Fashion Studies 6, 2: 193-199.

-- Bethke (2013) Regeln und Sanktionen im Getto Litzmannstadt.
+- Bethke (2013), Regeln und Sanktionen im Getto Litzmannstadt.
 Die Bekanntmachungen des Judenratsvorsitzenden Rumkowski [Rules and Sanctions in the Lodz Ghetto.
-The Proclamations of the Jewish Council Head Rumkowski], In ZfGen Zeitschrift für Genozidforschung 13, 1/2: 30-52.
+The Proclamations of the Jewish Council Head Rumkowski], In Zeitschrift für Genozidforschung 13, 1/2: 30-52.

 - Bethke and Schmidt Holländer (2011), Lebenswelt Ghetto: Raumtheorie und interpretatives Paradigma als Bereicherung für die Erforschung jüdischer Ghettos im Nationalsozialismus [Life World Ghetto.
 Spatial Theory and Interpretative Paradigm as a Contribution for Research on National Socialist Ghettos], In PaRDeS.
 Journal of the German Association of Jewish Studies e.V.
 17: 35-51.